 When a guest scans a QR code for your digital menu or catalog, they’re redirected to a mobile-optimized site.
 There they can add items to a shopping cart.
 Submitting that order either creates a QR code for an employee to scan or sends the transaction directly to an employee.
 Either way, you’re able to communicate what you want with just a few clicks.

 Likewise, anytime a business charges someone for anything, they can generate a unique QR code for it.
 That QR code will have a transaction identifier encoded in it.
 It tells a customer’s device how much they owe and to where to send the money.
 When they scan the QR code with their payment app of choice, the app reads the amount, the transfer location, and initiates the transfer.

 Not by a long shot.
+And yes, absolutely.
 Anyone who says or thinks so isn’t paying attention.
 People still use QR codes.
 How many people use QR codes?
 Billions.
 And it’s growing.
 As it became easier to optimize websites for mobile devices, QR codes gradually became more useful.
 Today, we’re a mobile-optimized economy.
-And QR codes are almost invaluable.
+And QR codes are almost invaluable—especially to those who want to change a URL to a QR code.
 Especially to any business that wants to embrace the post-COVID hygiene standards that hundreds of millions of people now dutifully observe and fiercely protect.